 Verse 18: "Being then made free from sin."
-In their unregenerate state, God's saints were the slaves of sin; but the Gospel has emancipated them.
-This emancipation is an intrinsic part of their freedom, though it is far from signifying a state of sinless perfection, or even entire deliverance from the influence of sin.
+In their unregenerate state, God's saints were the slaves of sin; but the Gospel has emancipated17 them.
+This emancipation is an intrinsic18 part of their freedom, though it is far from signifying a state of sinless perfection, or even entire deliverance from the influence of sin.
 "Ye became the servants of righteousness."
 Servants of righteousness are men obedient to righteousness.

 Verse 22: "But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life."
 Believers have been emancipated from the state of sin's slavery, and have become the bond-slaves of God.
 There has been a complete change of masters.
 The subjection of a slave is absolute and continuous.
 The slave does not obey his own will, but that of his master.
 He is under an influence which secures obedience.
 This is true of spiritual as in natural and external relations.
-But there is this vital difference: the slaves of sin are in the most direful bondage; whereas the bond-slaves of God serves freely-his obedience is from the heart!
+But there is this vital difference: the slaves of sin are in the most direful19 bondage; whereas the bond-slaves of God enjoy true liberty.
+The slave of sin is the helpless victim of his depraved nature; but the bond-slave of God serves freely-his obedience is from the heart!